ghostlyjealousy/ghostlyjealousy/README.md

 i have autism. even if we are friends &/or have spoken before, i'll probably be really awkward and nervous. my social skills are awful.. please excuse me if i go silent randomly.
+(i can also be really really loud and obnoxious LOL so sorry about that ...)

 if we've talked before, feel free to friend me <3